An Investigation of a Reputedly Psychologically Abusive Group That Targets

 BCC, II (n=15)

-composite GPA score alone could correctly classify individual subjects in their
+alone could correctly classify individual subjects in their respective

-respective groups.
-The discriminant function analysis revealed that the GPA
+groups.
+The discriminant function analysis revealed that the GPA score

-sample and used to classify cases on the same sample capitalize on chance
+used to classify cases on the same sample capitalize on chance variation

-variation of the sample and are very likely to generate more accurate
+of the sample and are very likely to generate more accurate classification

-classification results than would be achieved if the canonical coefficients were
+results than would be achieved if the canonical coefficients were used to

 Actual Group (No. Cases)

-subjects to give global ratings that reflect how abusive they perceived their
+global ratings that reflect how abusive they perceived their group

-question asked: "To what extent did group pressures make it difficult for you
+other question asked: "To what extent did group pressures make it

-for all groups.
-Regarding the question on harm/benefit, an ANOVA found that the
+Regarding the question on harm/benefit, an ANOVA found that the groups

-former Catholics and the IV graduates.
-Former Catholics also scored
+both the former Catholics and the IV graduates.
+Former Catholics also

-significantly higher than IV graduates.
-An ANOVA on the group pressure question
+scored significantly higher than IV graduates.
+An ANOVA on the group

 Ratings of Group Harmfulness and Group Pressure